ALTIBASE/Documents/PatchNotes/Altibase_7.3/eng/Altibase_7_3_0_2_1_Patch_Notes.md

 -   **Reproducibility** : Always
 -   **Description** : Improved diagnostic information recorded in the trace log when the server terminates abnormally due to signals such as SIGSEGV.
 Statement timing information, cursor information, and transaction lock information are now included to facilitate root cause analysis.

-### BUG-52321<a name=bug-52321></a> Support for Debezium-Format Kafka Messages in the Altibase Source Connector
+### BUG-52321<a name=bug-52321></a> Support for Debezium-Format Messages in the Altibase Source Connector

 -   **module** : rp-kafkaConnector
 -   **Category** : Functionality
 -   **Reproducibility** : Always
--   **Description** : Added a hidden property that allows the Altibase Source Connector to publish Kafka messages in Debezium format.
+-   **Description** : Added a hidden property that allows the Altibase Source Connector to publish messages in Debezium format.
 The default format remains the existing Confluent JDBC Connector format, and no behavior changes occur unless the option is explicitly enabled.

 Fixed Bugs
 ==========